- Generates random surface(s) with spatial dependence.

 - Ehlschlaeger, C.R., Shortridge, A.M., Goodchild, M.F., 1997.

 Visualizing spatial data uncertainty using animation.

-Uncertainty in Elevation Data for Geographical Analysis, by
+Uncertainty in Elevation Data for Geographical Analysis.
+Proceedings of the

 7th International Symposium on Spatial Data Handling, Delft,